sghuang19/cs203b-fa20/project-report.md

 ## Introduction

-Matrix multiplication is a very important property of the matrix.
-It is used in many field like mathematics, physics, electric and so on.
+Matrix mltiplication (MM) is a practical application of Linear Algebra.
+It is used in many fields, including mathematics, physics and electrical engineering (**Cite**).
 In real life, no matter calculating the path between two place or solving the profit problem of goods, it always be of great use.

-Originally people used traditional matrix multiplication which was called Obvious matrix multiplication to calculate the product of two matrices.
+Previously, people used traditional matrix multiplication, which was based on the definition of MM, to calculate the product of two matrices.
 It's pseudocode is

 ```python
 SQUARE MATRIX MULTIPLY(A,B)